AyaMitani/AyaMitani.github.io/_pages/teaching.md

 Awards from the NIH”.
 Biostatistics Student Association Seminar, Boston University, Boston, MA.
 Oct.
 2017.
 [Slides]()
 - Mitani, A. “Issues and guidelines of multiple imputation in practice”.
 Webinar training series, ASA Section for Statistical Programmers and Analysts.
 Apr.
 2013.
-[Slids]()
+[Slides]()
 - Mitani, A. “Multiple imputation in practice – approaches for handling categorical and interaction variables”.
 QSU Research Methods Seminar, Stanford University, Palo Alto, CA. May 2013.
 [Slides]()